rbeeli/Timestamps64.jl/README.md

 `Timestamp64` can store values ranging from `1970-01-01T00:00:00.000000000` to `2262-04-11 23:47:16.854775807`, which should be sufficient for most applications.

-The reason this packages was created is that the built-in `Dates.DateTime` type in Julia is not able to represent nanosecond precision.
+The reason this package was created is that the built-in `Dates.DateTime` type in Julia is not able to represent nanosecond precision.
 The `Dates.DateTime` type has millisecond precision, which is insufficient for some specialized applications.

-This package works with Julia's built-in `Dates` module with methods to convert between `Timestamp64` and `DateTime`, `Date` and `Time` types.
+This package works with Julia's built-in `Dates` module, providing methods to convert between `Timestamp64` and `DateTime`, `Date`, and `Time` types.
 Furthermore, the common accessor functions for year, month, day, hour, minute, second, millisecond, microsecond, and nanosecond, among others, are provided.

-## Examples
+## API documentation

 ```julia
 using Timestamps64